AbdullahAhmed-hackintosh/OpenCore-Install-Guide/extras/big-sur/README.md

 * Note: The about command will require you to include bit `0x2` in `Misc -> Security -> ExposeSensitiveData`, recommended values for ExposeSensitiveData is `0x6` which includes bits `0x2` and `0x4`.

 * Note 2: Beta 10+ will now kernel panic with SecureBootModel, to avoid this please set `Misc -> Secuirty -> SecureBootModel` to `Disabled`
+ * 'Disabled' is a word and NOT AN OPTION!
+The Word is Case Sensitive!

 #### AMD Note